Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Introduction

 The rest of the paper is organized as follows.
+In Section~\ref{sec:relatedwork} we discuss related work.
 In Section~\ref{sec:preliminaries} we collect the necessary notions and fix the notation.
-In Section~\ref{sec:maximalclosed} we define the problem settings, discuss some potential AI applications, and study the complexity issues of half-space and maximal closed set separation in abstract closure systems over finite domains.
+In Section~\ref{sec:maximalclosed} we define the problem settings, discuss potential applications, and study the complexity issues of half-space and maximal closed set separation in abstract closure systems over finite domains.
 Section~\ref{sec:kakutani} is devoted to Kakutani closure systems.
-In Sections~\ref{sec:kakutanigraphs} and \ref{sec:KakutaniLattices} we present applications to closure systems over graphs and lattices, respectively.
-Our experimental results are reported in Section~\ref{sec:ExperimentalResults}.
+Section~\ref{sec:domainspecific} is concerned with closure systems over graphs and lattices.
 Finally, in Section~\ref{sec:summary} we formulate some problems for further research.